 Find out more about how cosigner loans work in our guide below.
 Learn about the benefits and drawbacks and how to apply for a loan online.

-How does getting a loan with a cosigner work?
+How does getting a personal loan with a cosigner work?

-The addition of a cosigner reduces risk for lenders — as long as your cosigner has solid credit.
-Because a cosigner is intended to act as a guarantee against lost, lenders will review your cosigner’s finances just as thoroughly as they reviewed yours.
+The addition of a cosigner reduces risk for lenders, as long as your cosigner has a strong credit history.
+Since a cosigner is intended to act as a guarantee against loss, lenders will consider your cosigner’s finances just as thoroughly as they investigate yours.

 How does a cosigner differ from a guarantor?

 Guarantor is a term you more often see associated with apartments or rentals, where only the primary applicant is living at the residence.
 It can be applied to loans as well.